agapanto/under-construction/README.md

 This project is meant to be an start point for many vuejs projects, if you are looking for a Docker ready, PaaS ready and Kubernetes ready vuejs project, then you found it.

 If you want to discuss new features, fixes, etc. Just create an Issue.
 I can't promise i'll respond fast, but i will respond to them eventually.

+## Artwork collaborations
+Are you an 🎨 and want to support this project?
+Just create an issue with your proposal(it can be things like fonts size, family, color, layout changes, new components that can be useful, and so on).